HQ2000-Rust/AGE-engine/README.md

 # AGE_engine
-AGE, short for "Another Game Engine", is supposed to be a simple toy game engine written in Rust with basic support for things like 2d & 3d graphics, assets and so on.
+AGE, short for "Another Game Engine", is supposed to be a simple toy game engine **library** written in Rust with basic support for things like 2d & 3d graphics, assets and so on.
 Making a project using it should not take much boilerplate, be straightforward and also beginner-friendly.
 It is mostly working, except for the graphics.
 ## Usage
 > **sadly, uploading this to crates.io would cause heavy namespace conflicts...** (it's a workspace)